yash2002vardhan/naptick_assignment/README.md

 ## Environment Variables Setup

-Create a `.env` file in each project directory with the following variables:
+Copy the `.env.example` file to create a new `.env` file in each project directory and update the variables with your API keys:

 ### RAG Project (.env)
 ```